broadinstitute/be-validation-pipeline/docs/index.md

 The different columns in a batch file are as described below:
 1. `name`: Generate a name of the format, <font color="#8b0000"> BEV_samplenumber_primerpair</font>
     for each sample.
-For example, <font color="blue">the name for sample 1 would be BEV_001_F1_A1_R1_A1, where 001 is the sample number and F1_A1 is the forward primer and R1_A1 is the reverse primer</font>.
+For example, <font color="blue">the name for sample 1 would be BEV_001, where 001 is the sample number </font>.
 2. `fastq_r1`: Path to relevant demultiplexed FASTQ input files.
 It is recommended that you have all FASTQ inputs in a single folder.
 3. `amplicon_seq`: Relevant amplicon sequence for each sample.
 It is recommended to include the forward and the